mathesar-foundation/mathesar/docs/docs/user-guide/databases.md

 Within a database, you can have multiple [tables](./tables.md) &mdash; much like you might have multiple _sheets_ within a spreadsheet.
 And within each table in your database, you'll have rows and columns, similar to a spreadsheet.
 But while a spreadsheet gives you a blank canvas to freely enter any data into any cell you choose, a database is more structured.
 Rows and columns must be explicitly added before you can enter data, and each column must have a name and a [data type](./data-types.md).
 In a database, rows are sometimes called "records".

-The biggest superpower of databases (specifically _relational_ databases like PostgreSQL) is the ability for cells to reference records from another table.
-In PostgreSQL, this concept is called foreign key constraints, and Mathesar leverages it so you can model your data with [relationships](./relationships.md).
+One superpower of PostgreSQL is that cells from one table can reference records from another table.
+This concept is called foreign key constraints, and Mathesar leverages it so you can model your data with [relationships](./relationships.md).
 If you've ever used `VLOOKUP` in a spreadsheet, you'll love using relationships in Mathesar!

 ## Connecting a database {:#connection}